allthings/developers/erp-data-exchange-specification.md

 * Column field names are case-sensitive
 * All fields are required when _importType_ is `insert`
 * Only UUID type fields required when _importType_ is `update`
+* Files must use the UTF-8 character encoding

 ### uuidRemappings.csv